arescrimson/WikiChrome/README.md

 Chrome Web Extension built in TypeScript using Chrome API.
 Simple way to open highlighted text as a wikipedia article from either a right click menu, or a configurable keyboard shortcut.

+Currently under review for publishing in Chrome Web Store! :D

 ## Usage

 1. At chrome://extensions, navigate to keyboard shortcuts.